Alternative Dispute Resolution (ADR)

 Divorce mediation can also cost much less than litigation in court.
 While mediation may reduce your need for legal representation, you should still consider discussing your situation with a family law attorney to ensure you understand your rights and the legal consequences of agreements made during mediation.
 Better still, work with a family law attorney who is cross-trained as a mediator who is familiar with the various ways mediation can affect your legal rights.

-Meet Our Attorneys Specializing in Alternative Dispute Resolution
+Meet Our San Diego Attorneys Specializing in Divorce Mediation

 Daniel Martin brings extensive experience as a top litigator to the team of attorneys at Fleischer & Ravreby.
 But despite his many hours of experience in both jury trials and bench trials, he prefers to work with his clients to find good legal solutions outside the court system through Alternative Dispute Resolution.